Lucia H. Garcia

 Health Sciences Campus, Lake Shore Campus

-I am the Director of Student Affairs and Registration at Loyola’s Parkinson School of Health Sciences and Public Health where I work closely with faculty and students to create a supportive and engaging experience for both undergraduate and graduate students enrolled in our programs.
-I am a born and raised Chicagoan and a proud Loyola alumna.
-I am excited to be a part of a forward-thinking, innovative, and collaborative team of faculty and staff who are dedicated to addressing health equity in our local community and world.
-When not at work, I enjoy traveling with family and friends, brunch, art, and watching rerun comedy sitcoms.
-My special interests and scholarly activity include gun-violence prevention and community engagement and global health education
+I am the Assistant Dean of Student Affairs at Loyola’s Parkinson School of Health Sciences and Public Health, where I work closely with faculty and students to create a supportive and engaging experience for both undergraduate and graduate students enrolled in our programs.
+I am a born and raised Chicagoan and a proud alumna of Loyola.
+I am excited to be part of a forward-thinking, innovative, and collaborative team of faculty and staff dedicated to addressing health equity in our local community and around the world.
+When I am not at work, I enjoy traveling with family and friends, art, and watching re-run comedy sitcoms.
+My special interests and scholarly activity include gun-violence prevention and advocacy, community engagement, and global health education.

 Education